meteor/meteor/content/hot-code-push.md

 1. The prerequisites to using Hot Code Push
 2. Some techniques to diagnose and solve common issues
 3. How to dig deeper if that doesn't solve your issue

+This article builds on the [Cordova](/cordova.html) article.
+We recommend reading that first, though we've tried to link back to its relevant sections.

 <h2 id="prerequisites">Prerequisites</h2>